mobxjs/mobx-react/.github/ISSUE_TEMPLATE/documentation.md

 labels: documentation
 ---

-Documentation lives mostly in the `README.md` file.
+Basic API documentation lives in the `README.md` file.
 Please, send in PR directly with a change instead of describing what you want to change.

-There is also https://mobx-react.js.org/ with more up to date information (no class components, though).

-Ask here only if your change is bigger and there is a chance for rejecting it.
+More up to date information can be found at https://mobx.js.org/react-integration.html site so feel free to contribute there.